kyleLesack/sv_calling_benchmarking/simulated/5_analyses/sve_callers/README.md

 * 6_summarize_true_positives.sh
 	* Breakdown TPs by size and type
 * 7_label_false_positives.sh
 	* Add a name for false postive variants in bedfile.
-Used to keep
+Used to keep track of false positives.
 * 8_summarize_false_positives.sh
 	* Breakdown FPs by size and type
 * 9_summarize_false_negatives.sh